wicked-kepler/cs-roadmap/01-Introduction-to-Computer-Science-and-Programming/Lecture-07/Lecture-Notes-7.md

 ### Decomposition
 - Decomposition is used to divide code into modules that are:
   - Self-contained
-  - Inteded to be reusable
+  - Intended to be reusable
 - Modules are used to:
   - Break up code into logical pieces
   - Keep code organised